Who is on the Council, and what seats do they fill?

 Oregon Department of Environmental Quality

-Rian is a Senior Policy Analyst for the Oregon DEQ, where he provides legislative policy, budget development and strategic guidance for DEQ’s Water Quality Programs while working closely with stakeholders, elected officials, tribal governments, and other agencies.
+Rian is a Senior Policy Analyst for the Oregon DEQ, where he provides legislative policy, budget development, and strategic guidance for DEQ’s Water Quality Programs while working closely with stakeholders, elected officials, tribal governments, and other agencies.
 Prior to starting his current role in 2019, Rian’s career background includes serving as DEQ’s first Ballast Water Program and Invasive Species Management Coordinator, and working as a marine and estuarine research faculty member at multiple west coast universities – including the Oregon Institute of Marine Biology (UO) and the Hatfield Marine Science Center (OSU) – where he focused on zooplankton community response to changing environmental conditions.
 He has received degrees in Environmental Science (B.Sc., University of Oregon) and Marine Ecology (M.Sc., San Francisco State University).

 ANDY LANIER